Collectively-Gary/.github/profile/README.md

 You can't out-fund that gap.
 You can change what one operator can do.

 The bet: an autonomous AI organisation, run by a single person, with infrastructure that compounds, can carry the operational weight of a small NGO.
-If the prototype works, the second instantiation is faster.
-The tenth doesn't need its own founder.

-Build the first one in public.
-Make the next ones reproducible.

-## What this isn't

-Not a startup.
-Not a funded organisation.
-Not a platform you sign up for.
-Not consulting.
-Not a product.

-A working pattern made public so other people can run their own.